slaclab/lume-ace3p/README.md

 <details><summary>Acdtool Postprocess Files</summary>

 An Acdtool postprocess script is used to parse ACE3P code outputs for quantities such as field monitors, impedance calculations, etc. The general input structure is based on sections whose contents are contained within curly braces "{}"; the contents are section-specific and key-value pairs separated by equals signs "=".
 Acdtool will read-in a ".rfpost" file and provide the results in a "rfpost.out" file.
-LUME-ACE3P is configured to parse this output file into a python dictionary object (see acdtool_obj parameters for more details).
+LUME-ACE3P is configured to parse this output file into a python dictionary object (see [acdtool python objects](#LUME-ACE3P-Python-object-structures-advanced-users) for more details).

 For more information on configuring Acdtool input files, see the [ACE3P tutorials](https://confluence.slac.stanford.edu/display/AdvComp/Materials+for+CW23).